The Bankrate promise

 How much does modified car insurance cost?

 The cost of modified car insurance varies depending on how much coverage you need and the types of modifications completed.
-Since you are asking the insurance company to cover more in the event of a loss, you should expect to pay more for car insurance.
-Depending on the modifications done, the insurance company may also consider insuring the car to be a higher risk, which can also increase the cost of your car insurance.
+Since you are asking the insurance company to cover more in the event of a loss, you might end up paying more for car insurance.
+However, if your modifications improve your vehicle’s safety, you might not experience a higher rate.
+Depending on the modifications done, the insurance company may also consider insuring the car to be a higher risk, which may also increase the cost of your car insurance.

 Agreed value policy

 Some agreed value or specialty car insurers will also offer coverage for restorations and spare parts.
-These optional coverages cost more but will provide even better protection while your car is being restored or if you have spare parts or specialty tools to work on it.
+These optional coverage types typically cost more but may provide even better financial protection while your car is being restored or if you have spare parts or specialty tools to work on it.

 Frequently asked questions

-Though you won’t have to go through the effort and expense of modifying the car yourself, you will still want to notify your insurance company about any modifications.
-If you don’t have receipts and want them to be covered, take pictures and detail serial numbers or other identifying factors to submit to your insurance company.
-If you don’t want coverage for your car mods, it’s up to you if you notify them.
+Though you won’t have to go through the effort and expense of modifying the car yourself, you will likely still want to notify your insurance company about any modifications.
+If you don’t have receipts and want them to be covered, you may be able to take pictures and detail serial numbers or other identifying factors to submit to your insurance company.

-If you remove the manufacturer emblems and badges it’s still technically a modification, though this type of mod is unlikely to affect your car insurance rates.
+Removing the manufacturer emblems and badges from your vehicle it’s still technically a modification, though this type of mod is unlikely to affect your car insurance rates.
+Speaking with your insurance agent may help you determine how debadging may impact your premium.

 Yes, even if the roof rack comes from the dealer with the car, it counts as a modification.
 If it’s included in the MSRP, it likely won’t affect your car insurance premium.
 If you added it on after purchase, you may want to let your insurance provider know so they can determine if you need extra coverage.